tomhallmain/health_data_parser/README.md

     Fill out the sample CSV with data and pass the location at runtime to include data not hooked up to your Apple Health in the output

+--food_data=path/to/food_data.csv
+    Fill out the sample CSV with data and pass the location at runtime to include nutritional data in the output

 --report_highlight_abnormal_results=[bool]
     By default abnormal results are highlighted in observations tables on the report.
 To turn this off, set this value to False.

+--json_add_all_vitals
+    If using a wearable, many vital sign observations may be accumulated.
+    By default these are not added to the JSON output - pass to add these.
 ```

 Depending on the filters set and data found in the export directory, one or more files will be created with the extracted data.

-- `LaboratoryResultsReport{processDate}.pdf` is a report including summaries and all results
+- `HealthReport{processDate}.pdf` is a report including summaries and all results

 - `observations.json` contains all data collected along with a few statistics